-The December issue of Prevention Magazine has an article by Lisa Hoehn called The Best Chew Toys to Choose.
+The December 2011 issue of Prevention Magazine had an article by Lisa Hoehn called The Best Chew Toys to Choose.
 Did you know there is no governmental oversight for the manufacturing of dogs’ chew toys?

 According to the article, many toys are made from polyvinyl chloride (PVC) that include the chemicals called phthalates.
 Chewing products with this chemical can increase your dog’s risk of liver, kidney and reproductive issues.
 Look for toys that are “phthalate free” and also use nontoxic or no dyes.